-The seriousness of Breach of Bail must be reinstated as a criminal offence regardless of age.
-A Breach of Bail must have serious consequences.
+The seriousness of Breach of Bail must be acknowledged and reinstated as a criminal offence.
+Breaching Bail must have serious consequences.
 If introduced, electronic monitoring devices should be considered for all juvenile delinquents, irrespective of their age.
 The average age of the young perpetrators of crime in Townsville is 10.